 Still, although this power material is known to last for decades, it still needs a bit of maintenance along the way.
 While the panels will hold up to most issues quite well, they do have to be cleaned from time to time—which will keep them looking their best and increase their life span.
 Fortunately, cleaning vinyl siding is a simple process.
 Anyone can do it effectively and easily, without any specialized equipment other than a ladder and a brush.

-Obtain Your Supplies
+Collect Your Cleaning Supplies

 You can’t begin the cleaning job without having all the necessary supplies.
 Luckily, the list of items is pretty small, and it’s easy enough to get what you need from a local home improvement store or even some general stores.